Healthy Homes Assessment Tawa

 Home Assessments Tawa for Rental Properties

-There are a variety of things to look over in an home assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
-The most common are:
+There are a myriad of concerns you should look for when conducting a house assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+A few examples are:

 • Are there enough drainage and draught-stopping?

-The consequences of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently falling on the wrong side of a Tenancy services ruling can be extremely costly for property managers and landlords.
-For expert advice, call now and schedule your rental properties house assessment.
+The consequences of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling could be significant for landlords and property managers.
+For expert guidance, contact us today and book your rental properties house assessment.

 home assessments for rental properties